Davidonium/mytheresa-cart-test/README.md

 # MyTheresa Cart Test

-I have developed the test following DDD principles and structure from DDD in php book from Carlos Buenosvinos.
+I have developed the test following DDD and hexagonal architecture principles.
 The Application only uses InMemory repositories with prefilled data, so the data is not persisted through requests, but a different implementation can be developed and added with minimal changes to the existing code.